Helical Liquids in Semiconductors

 with the channel index $n \in \{ 1,2\}$ and $r$ is the spatial coordinate along the channel.
 The second term is the local pairing,

 with spatially uniform pairing amplitude $\Delta_{n}$.
 The last term is the nonlocal pairing,

 with a spatially dependent pairing amplitude

+In the above, we consider real pairing amplitudes $\Delta_{n}$ and $\Delta_{\rm c}$.
 Apart from the single-particle terms, there are forward scattering interaction terms corresponding to \eref{Eq:H_ee}, which will be included later when we discuss the interaction effects.
 The Hamiltonian \eref{Eq:H_kin_d}--\eref{Eq:H_CAP} describes noninteracting double channels in either 2DTI or HOTI depicted in \Fref{Fig:2DTI-setup_para1}, \Fref{Fig:2DTI-setup_para2} and \Fref{Fig:HOTI_MKP}.

 On the other hand, the orthohelical arrangement can be achieved using two layers of 2DTI as displayed in~\Fref{Fig:2DTI-setup_ortho}, where the local gates adjust the chemical potentials in different edges.
 Again, at both $r=0$ and $r=L$, a domain wall separates two regions.
 While both parahelical and orthohelical setups can produce MBS in 2DTI~\cite{Klinovaja:2014}, only the parahelical setup can be exploited in a HOTI-based setup.
 Therefore, below we take the parahelical setup as an example to demonstrate how MBS can be stabilized in both systems and its topological criterion.